jaywink/socialhome/README.md

 ### Circus

-To run background jobs in production, you can use the provided Circus configuration.
+To run background jobs in production, you can use or copy the provided Circus configuration.
 Note, running this is only necessary in production mode when deploying to a server.

 If you have not installed the `requirements/production.txt` requirements, install Circus as follows: